DaTinkerer/realtime_stockcharts/README.md

-This project displays time series stock information in the form of candlestick charts.
-It uses Celery and Celery Beat to periodically send requests to the Twelve Data finance api and then sends the data to a Django Channels layer.
-Redis is used as the channel layer which stores the messages from the Celery task.
-Channels then sends the messages via websocket to the template where data is plotted using Plotly.js.
+This project fetches time series stock market data from the Twelve Data finance api.
+Data is fetched using a background task queue.
+The task queue then sends the data to a websocket server which will then send data to the client.
+In the client, the time series information is illustrated with candlestick charts.

 ![](../screenshots/amd_chart.png?raw=true "AMD candlestick")